Partners

 Role

-CNRS senior researcher and Head of Electronics Research Group at CNRS-GREYC, leding the CNRS-GREYC team in the FET-OPEN ByAxon.
+CNRS senior researcher and Head of Electronics Research Group at CNRS-GREYC, leading the CNRS-GREYC team in the FET-OPEN ByAxon.

 She has actively participated in an International Training Network on Nitrides materials funded by the European Community (Rainbow, 2008-2012), and has experience as WP leader in 2 national French ANR research projects on the next generation of High Electron Mobility Transistors (LHOM, 2014-2017) and on LSMO bolometers for THz applications (BOLOTERA, 2021-2024).
 With a h- index 22, 128 publications (ResearcherID: B-6088-2008).
 Dr. Méchin has supervised 8 PhD theses and is currently supervising 1 PhD.